jsjoeio/speak-argentinian-spanish/src/content/blog/shadowing.md

 Why?

 Because I'm trying to complicate it too much.
 It's simple.
 So I thought, "How can we reduce the friction?"
-And this is what I came up with - a template for [shadowing](https://www.youtube.com/watch?v=Wc1Xp0K6lvI):
+And this is what I came up with - a template for [shadowing](https://www.youtube.com/watch?v=Wc1Xp0K6lvI) with a mix of [chorusing](https://www.youtube.com/watch?v=m5JwiNSIHxY).

+_In case you're new to "shadowing", it's basically when you imitate another speaker in close-to real-time whereas a similar concept called "chorusing" is similar except you hear a sentence, pause, and then repeat._

 ## A Template for Shadowing